skytap/well-architected-framework/resiliency/solutions/databoxmigrations.md

 -   FTP from Windows VM to IBM i target LPAR (same environment): 1\*400 GB files in parallel took 1 hr 10 mins

-Parallel FTP did not increase the overall speed, ensure that the IBM i FTP parameters are tuned to give best transfer speed.
+Parallel FTP did not increase the overall speed, ensure that the IBM i FTP parameters are tuned to give the best transfer speed.

 #### Next steps<a name="nextsteps"></a>